-With paper piecing in the name of both it’s easy to get foundation paper piecing and English paper piecing confused, especially if you are new to quilting.
-The abbreviations are also very similar too, FPP for foundation paper piecing and EPP for English Paper Piecing.
+With paper piecing in the name of both it’s easy to get foundation paper piecing (FPP) and English paper piecing (EPP) confused, especially if you are new to quilting.
 They are in fact two very different techniques, one involving hand stitching and one involving machine piecing.

 What is foundation paper piecing?